dicucristiann/dicucristiann/README.md

 - 🧑‍💻 Focusing on enhancing my expertise in Software Development in Test, blending development, and testing to improve quality and efficiency.
 - 🥅 2024 Goals: Master GitHub workflows and automation tools to seamlessly integrate test automation into CI/CD pipelines.
-- 📚 Currently learning: Xcode for automating iOS tests, diving into Swift for test development, and mastering the use of simulators for consistent testing environments
+- 🤖 Currently learning: 'Introduction to AI and Machine Learning on Google Cloud' and sharpening my skills with the 'Google IT Automation with Python Professional Certificate.'
 - 🏋️ Fun fact: I unwind by exploring new tech gadgets and trends, keeping my mind and workspace in constant innovation.

 <br />